-The Master of Science Degree in Exceptional Student Education with a concentration in Varying Exceptionalities is designed for students who wish to obtain a teaching certification n the State of Florida in the area of Varying Exceptionalities.
+The Master of Science Degree in Exceptional Student Education with a concentration in Varying Exceptionalities is designed for students who wish to obtain a teaching certification in the State of Florida in the area of Varying Exceptionalities.
 The purpose of the program is to prepare culturally sensitive educators to respond to the special and unique needs of children with exceptionalities in grades K - 12.

 The program consists of 36 credits of coursework.
 CAU's unique program design integrates the study and understanding of human behavior and sensitivity towards culturally diverse populations.
 The program is infused with psychological principles to better prepare teachers for the demands of classroom teaching in a multicultural setting.
-A highlight of the program is the completion of a Graduate Portfolio that will assess student knowledge in the areas of instructional strategies, methodologies, curriculum development, educational technology, behavior management and assessment, all within the context of exceptional student education.
+A highlight of the program is the completion of an action research capstone course that will assess student knowledge in the areas of instructional strategies, methodologies, curriculum development, educational technology, behavior management and assessment, all within the context of exceptional student education.

 Students must enter the program with a cumulative grade point average (GPA) of 3.0 (on 4.0 scale) or above in undergraduate studies.
-Students applying with a GPA of at least 2.50 may be granted acceptance under the Challenge Criteria into the degree program, contingent upon completing the Challenge Criteria in the program with a GPA of 3.0 or above.
 A maximum of 6 graduate level credits from an accredited institution may be transferred at the discretion of the Program Director.
 Only courses with a grade of B or better can be accepted for transferred coursework.